ahmedfgad/GeneticAlgorithmPython/docs/source/gacnn.md

 The `pygad.gacnn.GACNN` class constructor accepts the following parameters:

-- `model`: model: An instance of the pygad.cnn.Model class representing the architecture of all solutions in the population.
+- `model`: An instance of the `pygad.cnn.Model` class that represents the architecture of all solutions in the population.
 - `num_solutions`: Number of CNNs (i.e. solutions) in the population.
 Based on the value passed to this parameter, a number of identical CNNs are created where their parameters are optimized using the genetic algorithm.

 ### Instance Attributes